infazz/Gravity-Forms-Input-data-cache/README.md

 Gravity forms plugin to save user input data to cookie's and populates form input data from cache on next user visit.
 So missed feature in original plugin.

+Feel free to use it!
+And hope you find it usefull as we did :)

 ## Includes

 	* [JS-Cookie](https://github.com/js-cookie/js-cookie)